You are here

 6th Congressional District, Centennial

-Rebecca is a public school parent and the former Mayor Pro Tempore of the City of Centennial, where she served on City Council from 2006 to 2014.
+Rebecca is a former Mayor Pro Tempore of the City of Centennial, where she served on City Council from 2006 to 2014.
 As Council Liaison to local schools, she worked with state legislators and local stakeholders to develop and pass measures to improve school funding.
 Rebecca also worked with Bicycle Colorado to bring Centennial schools their first Safe Routes to Schools program.